kilipan/nasin-toki/README.md

 ## how to use prepositions
 [Prepositions](https://github.com/kilipan/nasin-toki#prepositions) are generally used to mark different kinds of indirect objects.
 They can be used in two ways.
-They are either appended to the predicate they modify or come directly after `li` in predicate-less sentences.
+They are either appended to the predicate they modify or come directly after `li` and become the predicate themselves.
-- `X li Y <prep> Z`
+- `X li Y <prep> Z`: the prepositional phrase describes the predicate `Y`
-- `X li <prep> Y`
+- `X li <prep> Y`: the prepositional predicate describes the subject `X`'s action or state

 Importantly, `e` is not used to mark the prepositional objects!

 Example:
 `kasi li suli tan wawa suno` - "The plants are big because of the sun's power."
-`ona li kepeken ilo` - "They use tools." (lit.
-"They, using tools.")
-`mi sama sina` - "I am like you." (lit.
-"I, like you.")
+`mi sama sina` - "I am like you."
-Note that while these last two literal constuctions are not valid in English, they are so in other languages such as Russian and toki pona.
+`ona li kepeken ilo` - "They use tools."
+Note that these last two constructions may seem strange at first.
+In the `sama` sentence the English copula "to be" has no equivalent.
+This is because toki pona simply doesn't have a copular content word.
+In the `kepeken` sentence, the (seemingly direct) object is not marked with `e`.
+The resolution: `kepeken` is a word that does not exist in English.
+It's *indirect* object is the thing that's being used (to achieve something), not its direct object, like would be the case for the English verb "to use".

 ## how to use preverbs